benl23x5/gloss/gloss-sdl/README.md

 6. The Gloss picture type includes a polygon constructor, which allows polygons to be defined by a path, but there is an unchecked precondition that the polygon must be convex.
 Trying to defined non-convex paths results in undefined behaviour.
 There was a project to add triangulation support to gloss but the resulting code was deemed too complex to be merged.
 In the move to CSG we can present primitive triangles and rectangles as polygons and avoid general polygons.

 7. The Gloss picture type includes circle and arc constructors.
-The rasterization code for circles and arcs has been a source of numerous bugs over the years, and still contains some known problems.
+The rasterization code for circles and arcs has been a bug farm over the years, and still has known problems.
 Moving to CSG/ray tracing style rendering will allow us to draw circles and arcs at full resolution in a way that hopefully avoids rasterization bugs.

 8. The Gloss interface API provides both "pure" and "IO" versions of top-level functions like "display" and "simulate".
 If we can separate the picture and rendering API cleanly from the window management functionality then we could provide just the "pure" interfaces for simple use-cases.
 We would require users to use a lower level IO based API for IO driven applications.